Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Belief-State MDP Reformulations, Structural Results, and Bounded-Error Solutions

-\subsection{PWLC Dynamic Programming and Error Bounds}
+\subsubsection{PWLC Dynamic Programming and Error Bounds}

-Standard POMDP algorithms provide a means of solving belief-state dynamic programming recursions when the cost and cost-to-go functions involved are PWLC in the belief state.
-Hence, by replacing the costs $g_k^e$ and $\ell_k^o$ in the dynamic programming recursions of \eqref{eq:secondEstValueFunction} and \eqref{eq:firstObfValueFunction} with the PWLC approximations $\hat{g}_k^e$ and $\hat{\ell}_k^o$, the recursions can be solved for approximate cost-to-go functions $\hat{J}_k^{e,g}$ and $\hat{J}_k^{o,\ell}$ using standard POMDP algorithms.
-Under the assumption that $\mathcal{Y}$ is finite, the resulting approximate cost-to-go functions are PWLC, which standard POMDP algorithms can exploit by operating directly on the sets of vectors $\{\alpha_{k,\xi}^{e,u} : \xi \in \Xi,\, u \in \mathcal{U}\}$ and $\{\alpha_{k,\xi}^{o,u} : \xi \in \Xi,\, u \in \mathcal{U}\}$ that define $\hat{g}_k^e$ and $\hat{\ell}_k^o$ (see \cite[Chapter 7.5]{Krishnamurthy2016} and \cite[Section 3.3]{Araya2010} for details of these algorithms and their inherent requirement for concavity of the cost and cost-to-go functions in the belief state).
-The following theorem shows that the resulting errors between the (exact) cost-to-go functions and the PWLC approximate cost-to-go functions are bounded by virtue of Lemma \ref{lemma:bounds}.
+Standard POMDP algorithms provide a means of solving belief-state dynamic programming equations when the cost and value functions involved are PWLC in the belief state (cf.\ \cite{Araya2010} and \cite[Chapter 8.4.4]{Krishnamurthy2016}).
+Hence, by replacing the costs $g_k^\beta$ and $\ell_k^\beta$ in the dynamic programming equations of \eqref{eq:secondEstValueFunction} and \eqref{eq:firstEstValueFunction} with the PWLC approximations $\hat{g}_k^\beta$ and $\hat{\ell}_k^\beta$ for $\beta > 0$ and $\beta < 0$, respectively, the equations can be solved for approximate value functions $\hat{V}_k^{\beta,g}$ and $\hat{V}_k^{\beta,\ell}$ using standard POMDP algorithms.
+Under the assumption that $\mathcal{Y}$ is finite, the resulting approximate value functions are PWLC, which standard POMDP algorithms can exploit by operating directly on the sets of vectors $\{\alpha_{k,\xi}^{g,u} : \xi \in \Xi,\, u \in \mathcal{U}\}$ and $\{\alpha_{k,\xi}^{\ell,u} : \xi \in \Xi,\, u \in \mathcal{U}\}$ that define $\hat{g}_k^\beta$ and $\hat{\ell}_k^\beta$ (see \cite[Chapter 7.5]{Krishnamurthy2016} and \cite[Section 3.3]{Araya2010} for details of these algorithms and their inherent requirement for concavity of the cost and value functions in the belief state).
+The following proposition shows that the resulting value function errors are bounded.